Princess Diana's Met Gala dress was loaded with meaning - ExBulletin

 Princess Diana's Met Gala dress was loaded with meaning

+Will modern-day royals, including the new Princess of Wales, ever follow suit?
+A look back at Princess Diana's Met Gala dress from 1996, a special fashion moment.

-It's December 9, 1996, and designers and their muses are gathering at the Metropolitan Museum of Art to celebrate the work of Christian Dior, the focus of the latest fashion exhibition and accompanying gala.
+It's December 9, 1996, and designers and their muses are gathering at the Metropolitan Museum of Art to celebrate the work of Christian Dior – the focus of the latest fashion exhibition and accompanying gala.
 Calvin Klein and Christy Turlington form a photogenic duo, while Christian Lacroix and Iman go all out with their combination of corduroy, crystals and corsetry.
-Linda Evangelista arrives in a dangerously low scoop-neck dress, accompanied by her then-lover Kyle MacLachlan and all-smiling Amber Valletta as she navigates the famous staircase.
-Then, somewhere in the hubbub and hubbub, there is Diana, Princess of Wales.
+Linda Evangelista arrives in a dangerously low scoop-neck dress, accompanied by Kyle MacLachlan, and it's all smiles from Amber Valletta as she takes the famous staircase.
+And then, somewhere in the hubbub and hubbub, there is Diana, Princess of Wales.

 The royal made a discreet entrance, accompanied by her friend Liz Tilberis, while wearing her most un-royal look yet.
-The princess's inky silk John Galliano for Dior dress, with its careless lace trim and matching dressing gown, was a far cry from the Di who once charmed the world with her sheepskin sweater and signaled that the recent divorce was experiencing a new phase of his life free from the protocol of Kensington Palace.
+Diana's Met Gala dress was an inky silk John Galliano for Dior gown, with its sloppy lace trim and matching dressing gown, she was a far cry from the Di who once charmed the world with her shearling sweater and reported that the recent divorcee was enjoying a new phase of her life unfettered by Kensington Palace protocol.

 |